AH-64D-Apache-Official-Project/AH-64D/pages/flightmodel/startup.md

 Use the following procedures when operating the aircraft:

+## Interior Check
+1. {{BS}} RTR BRK switch - OFF
+2. {{FSBS}} HDU - On

 ## Before Starting APU
 1. {{BS}} MSTR IGN switch - BATT
 2. {{BS}} ~~Searchlight - As required~~
 3. {{BS}} ~~TAIL WHEEL button - Lock~~
 4. FIRE DET/EXTG panel TEST switch - Test as follows:
     1. {{BS}} Position 1: - MSTR WARN, ENG 1, APU, and ENG 2 FIRE buttons are illuminated, a DECK FIRE warning is displayed on the UFD and voice warning systems activated.
     2. {{FS}} Position 2: - MSTR WARN, ENG 1, APU, and ENG 2 FIRE and DISCH buttons are illuminated, a DECK FIRE warning is displayed on the UFD and voice warning system is activated.
-5. {{BS}} RTR BRK switch - OFF

 ## Starting APU
 1. Fire guard (if available) - Posted